 - We’ve added comment forms to all board details pages, and encourage board makers and hackers to comment on the boards, suggest corrections, etc.;

 - We haven’t yet reproduced the prior site’s side-by-side “Compare” function, but a similar function is currently under development.
+(You can try a very preliminary version here.)

 Part of the DeviceGuru Blog Network